Television timeout: American football (NFL)

 The National Football League requires sixteen commercial breaks per game, with eight in each half.
-Exceptions to this are overtime periods, which have none.
+The exception to this is overtime, which has one; that is at the two-minute warning if the period gets that far.
 These breaks run either one minute or two minutes in length.
-Of the eight commercial breaks per half, two are mandatory: at the end of the first or third quarter, and at the two-minute warning for the end of the half.
+Of the eight commercial breaks per regulation half, two are mandatory: at the end of the first and third quarters, and at the two-minute warning for the end of each half.
 The remaining six breaks are optional.
 The timeouts can be applied after field goal tries, conversion attempts for both one and two points following touchdowns, changes in possession either by punts or turnovers, and kickoffs (except for the ones that start each half, or are within the last five minutes).
 The breaks are also called during stoppages due to injury, instant replay challenges, when either of the participating teams uses one of its set of timeouts, and if the network needs to catch up on its commercial advertisement schedule.
-The arrangement for college football contests is the same, except for the absence of the two-minute warning.
+The arrangement for college football contests is the same.

 A network television coordinator on the field wears a long pair of blaze orange gloves and indicates a television timeout with one arm raised, then lowers it when the game broadcaster returns to coverage.

-Association football (Soccer)
+Association football

-Due to the continuous live action from opening kick throughout a half to the whistle at the conclusion of stoppage time, there are no formal television timeouts or commercial breaks; however, the interval between the two halves is approximately 15 minutes.
-There are no commercial breaks during any extra periods or during any penalty shootouts in FIFA World Cup matches; however, a television timeout may happen between the second period of extra time and the penalty shootout, depending on the broadcaster.
+Association football (or soccer) has no formal television timeouts or commercial breaks, due to the continuous live action from opening kick throughout a half to the whistle at the conclusion of stoppage time.
+However, the interval between the two halves is approximately 15 minutes.
+There are no commercial breaks during any extra periods or during any penalty shootouts in FIFA World Cup matches; however, television timeouts are likely to happen between the end of the second half and extra time, and between the end of extra time and the penalty shootout, depending on the broadcaster.